 The Alcohol and Drug Services Section of the Mental Health Division has been developed as a co-ordinated response to individual and community problems associated with the use of alcohol and other drugs.
-Four distinct, specialised centres, co-ordinated from a central office, provide treatment, rehabilitation, research, training, and prevention programmes.
-By extending and supporting previously available facilities, the Section helps to improve a broad range of services.
-In addition, the new Section can co-ordinate the community's response to the complex problems of alcohol and drug use.
+Four distinct, specialised centres, co-ordinated from head office, provide treatment, rehabilitation, research, training, and prevention programmes.
+In response to the complex community problems of alcohol and drug abuse, the Alcohol and Drug Services liaises closely with the many community agencies working in these fields.